RustyYato/RustyYato.github.io/_posts/2021-02-15-Type-Families-1.md

 // try out `VecFamily`, it doesn't need to be optimal, it just needs to work!
 ```

 In this way you can implement most, if not all `HKT` abstractions in stable Rust.
 However the ergonomics of these abstractions are downright abysmal.
 Bounds, bounds, bounds *everywhere*.
+We saw this a little in `Functor<A, B>`, we needed `Family<A> + Family<B>` (why does family need to be repeated!).
 Hopefully we can solve this on nightly, find out next time ...